mocsy/tera_design/README.md

 Tera design was envisioned with frontend developers in mind.
 It is a dev web server focusing on rapid frontend protoyping using the [tera](https://crates.io/crates/tera) templates engine.
 Writen in rust using [actix-web](https://crates.io/crates/actix-web/1.0.5), it is so fast you never gonna notice any delays.
-In fact an artifical delay feature is being considered.

 # How it works
 Tera design looks for .html files in the templates directory.